 Thirty-three (Negative Capability Press, 2014), Strong Voices (The Lives You Touch Publications, 2013)

-Big River Poetry Review, Cantilevers: A Journal of the Arts, DASH Journal, Deep South Magazine, Emerge Literary Journal, Floyd County Moonshine, Frigg Magazine, Hobo Camp Review, Miller's Pond, Nashville Review, Saw Palm, Steel Toe Review, The Dead Mule School of Southern Literature, The Furnace Review, The Wayfarer: A Journal of Contemplative Literature, Touch: The Journal of Healing, Town Creek Poetry
+Belle Reve Literary Journal, Big River Poetry Review, Cantilevers: A Journal of the Arts, DASH Journal, Deep South Magazine, Emerge Literary Journal, Floyd County Moonshine, Frigg Magazine, Gravel Literary Journal, Hobo Camp Review, Kentucky Review, Miller's Pond, Nashville Review, Saw Palm, Steel Toe Review, The Dead Mule School of Southern Literature, The Furnace Review, The Wayfarer: A Journal of Contemplative Literature, Touch: The Journal of Healing, Town Creek Poetry

 Pushcart Prize Nomination, 2012.